Configure the E2B menu system

-The help text below the menu would be:
+The help text below the menu area would display:

-So you always need to ensure that there a 5 clear lines directly below your menu and then the HELPTEXT footer text below that.
+So you always need to ensure that there a 4 clear lines directly below your menu and the HELPTEXT footer text should be below that area.

-Note: grub4dos 0.4.6a (default) will display the timeout counter on the same menu entry line and only 4 lines of help text below the menu are required.
+Note: grub4dos 0.4.6a (default) will display the timeout counter on the same menu entry line so only 4 lines of help text below the menu are required.

 If you want to hide the menu entry title help text, set tophelp to a large value so it is positioned just off-screen (e.g. set tophelp=47) in the \_ISO\MyE2B.cfg file.

 Set the line width and position of the menu entry help text

 The menu help text under the menu area can be moved and the width can be adjusted using tophelp, hstart and hwidth.